obihughes/omega-planner/docs/components.md

 ## Calendar Components

 ### YearCalendar (`components/calendar/YearCalendar.tsx`)
-Full year calendar view with event management.
+Full year calendar view with event and interval management.
 Accessible under Daily Planner → Yearly Calendar.

-**Key Features:**
+**Key Interactions:**
-- Month-by-month navigation
-- Event and period creation
-- Date selection and highlighting
+- Clicking a date opens a Day Details modal listing events and intervals for that day (or an empty-state message).
+- Clicking an event or interval chip opens a compact Details modal with title, color, date(s), and notes/description, plus Edit/Delete actions.
+- Double-clicking a date opens the New Event modal prefilled with that date.
+- Long-press on a date (500ms) opens the New Interval modal starting on that date.
+- Drag on an interval chip supports move/resize (start/end) across days.

+**Notes:**
+- Hover-based summaries and tooltips are disabled; interaction is click/long-press driven to reduce accidental popups.
+- Past dates remain clickable for read-only summaries; editing/new actions are still available via controls.

 ### EventModal (`components/calendar/EventModal.tsx`)
 Modal for creating and editing calendar events.